 The only Great Lake located entirely within the United States, Lake Michigan has a surface area of more than 22,000 square miles, making it the fifth largest lake in the world.
 The name Michigan is believed to come from the native Ojibwe word mishigami, which translates to “great water.”

 Step back in time on car-free Mackinac Island

 Tour the popular retreat of Mackinac Island today via horse-drawn carriage.
 With its Revolutionary-era heritage and car-free streets, arriving on the island feels like a true step back in time.

 Spend the rest of the afternoon exploring the village on your own.
-This evening, you're invited to attend a captivating presentation by the ship’s Resident Lecturer, rounding out another delightful day.
+This evening, you're invited to a delightful cocktail hour in the ship's lounge, where a captivating presentation by the ship’s historian rounds out another delightful day.

 Choose your own adventure in Sault Ste.
 Marie